Never miss an important update |

 Step 1.

 In the first step, you have to write down the electronic configuration of the hydrogen atom.
-The electronic configuration of the hydrogen gas is (σ1s)2.
+For example, the electronic configuration of the hydrogen gas is (σ1s)2.

 Step 2.

-In the next step, you have to enter the values in the formula.
+In the next step, you must enter the values in the formula.
 By entering the value in the formula, you will get

 Bond Order = ½ [2-0] = 1.

-Here, the number of bonding electrons is 2 and the number of anti-bonding electrons is 0.
+Here, the number of bonding electrons is two, and the number of antibonding electrons is 0.

-Hence, the Bond Order of the hydrogen gas is 1 and there are no unpaired electrons present in the hydrogen gas.
+Hence, the Bond Order of the hydrogen gas is 1, and no unpaired electrons are present in the hydrogen gas.

 = 2

-How to find bond order of o2, to calculate the bond order of o2
+How do you find the bond order of O2 to calculate the bond order of O2?

 (1) B.O for O2 = 1/2 × [10 – 6]